-El Salvador almost never attracted international attention until three years ago.
+El Salvador almost never attracted international attention until a few years ago.
 Whenever it made headlines, it was related to its sky-high crime rate.
 In 2019 a new president was elected, Nayib Bukele, who then proceeded to radically change the country.
 He made two key controversial reforms which transformed the image of the country and that will inevitably have an impact on the El Salvador Real Estate Market:

 - He threw all supposed criminals into prison without due process, thus making El Salvador extremely safe.